 What is a carry trade?

-A carry trade is effectively a return that an investor generates for holding, or carrying, an asset such as a currency or commodity for a period of time.
-It doesn’t rely on the appreciation of the asset, although that can play a role in the trade’s risk.
+Effectively, a carry trade is a return that an investor generates for holding, or carrying, an asset such as a currency or commodity for a period of time.
+Although this type of strategy doesn’t always rely on the appreciation of the asset, this can factor into the trade’s risk.

 What are common carry trades?

-Borrowing in Japanese yen to invest in Australian or New Zealand dollars is a common carry trade
+Borrowing in JPY to invest in the USD has been a common carry trade

 What are some of the risks?